 What is a Service Dog?

-A service dog is any dog that is trained and certified to assist humans with disabilities.
-A service dog is not a pet, it is a working dog who is trained and certified to assist people in tasks specifically related to that person's disability.
+A service dog is any dog that is trained to assist humans with disabilities.
+A service dog is not a pet, it is a dog who is trained to assist people in tasks specifically related to that person's disability.

 As defined by Title II and Title III of the Americans with Disabilities Act (ADA), the term "service dog" refers to,"...a dog that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability."

 What's the Difference Between Service Dogs and Emotional Support Dogs?

 Service dogs are protected by the Americans with Disabilities Act, however according to the ADA, "...dogs whose sole function it is to provide comfort or emotional support do not qualify as service animals under the ADA."

 That is a critical legal distinction.
 Service dogs and emotional support dogs are not the same, and are not afforded the same legal protections under the ADA.